j0ono0/pinout/docs/tutorial.rst

 The legend documents label categories.
 These categories are visually represented by styles documented in the stylesheet.
 The first step in creating a legend is to create a list that *tags* category *names*.
 The names appear in the legend, and tags become css classes that associate each label with a style::

-    items = [
+    label_categories = [
-        # (<name>, <tags>),
+        # (name, tag(s), color),
         ('GPIO', 'gpio'),
-        ('GPI', 'gpi'),
         ('Analog', 'analog'),
         ('PWM', 'pwm'),
-        ('Power Management', 'pwr-mgt'),
+        ('Power Management', 'pwr'),
     ]

 With items documented adding a legend to the diagram is done with a single line of code::

-    pinout_diagram.add_legend(-230, 160, 200, 'legend legend-labels', label_categories)
+    pinout_diagram.add_legend(-160, 310, 225, 'legend legend-labels', label_categories)

-The legend should not obscure, or be obscured, by other components.
-Returning to tweak this feature after labels have been completed may be required for the best result.
+The legend should not obscure, or be obscured, by other important content.
+Returning to adjust positioning of components should be considered to ensure the best results.

 .. figure:: _static/legend_measurements.*

-Measurements for this component were finalised *after* labels were added.
+Measurements for this component were finalised *after* labels were added by reviewing the exported diagram.

 Set default label values